Rectal Cancer (cont.)

 The goals of radiation therapy are as follows:

 Typically, radiation treatments are given daily, five days a week, for up to six weeks.
 Each treatment lasts only a few minutes and is completely painless; it is similar to having an X-ray film taken.

 The main side effects of radiation therapy for rectal cancer include mild skin irritation, diarrhea, rectal or bladder irritation, and fatigue.
 These side effects usually resolve soon after the treatment is complete.

-Chemoradiation is often given for stages II and III rectal cancer.
-Preoperative chemoradiation is sometimes performed to decrease the size of the tumor.
+Chemotherapy and radiation are often given for stages II and III rectal cancer.
+Preoperative chemotherapy and radiation are sometimes performed to decrease the size of the tumor.

 Must Read Articles Related to Rectal Cancer